sara-nl/htdpdocs/source/Pages/need_help/faq.rst

 Frequently asked questions
 **************************

-Check out in this page the most commonly asked questions about the HT-platform.
+Check out in this page the most commonly asked questions about Spider.
 If you still have questions, please contact us at :ref:`helpdesk <helpdesk>`:

 =======